AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-override-globally-element-actions.md

     App.JavaScriptService.Execute("arguments[0].focus();", anchor);
 }
 ```
-Override the anchor Focus method by assigning a local private function to the local delegate.
+Override the anchor Focus method by assigning a local private function to the global delegate.

-**Note**: *Keep in mind that once the control is overridden locally, after the test's execution the default behaviour is restored.*
+**Note:** *Keep in mind that once the control is overridden globally, all tests call your custom logic, the default behaviour is gone.*

-**Note**: *In most cases, you can call the local override in some page object, directly in the test or in the TestInit method.*

-**Note**: *The local override has precedence over the global override.*
+**Note:** *Usually, we assign the control overrides in the AssemblyInitialize method which is called once for a test run.*

-Here is a list of all local override Button delegates:
+Here is a list of all global override **Button** delegates:
-- OverrideClickLocally
+- OverrideClickGlobally
-- OverrideFocusLocally
+- OverrideFocusGlobally
-- OverrideHoverLocally
+- OverrideHoverGlobally
-- OverrideInnerTextLocally
+- OverrideInnerTextGlobally
-- OverrideIsDisabledLocally
+- OverrideIsDisabledGlobally
-- OverrideValueLocally
+- OverrideValueGlobally